rejmank/blog/content/posts/functional-pipe/functional-pipe.md

 ## Pipe pushes you to write better functions

 Another benefit of piping is that it pushes you to write better functions.
-You will find out that you functions suddenly have fewer inputs, they are pure and when you start to write a bigger function, you start to think about how to split it so it would compose nicely.
+You will find out that your functions suddenly have fewer inputs, they are pure and when you start to write a bigger function, you start to think about how to split it so it would compose nicely.

 ## Conclusion